-Hearing loss, especially when occurring prelingually, can have detrimentral effects on various speech production parameters, such as articulation, respiration and phonation [1].
-Inaccurate interarticulatory coordination, resulting from glottal airflow mismanagement as well as problematic vocal fold movement and velopharyngeal valving, can lead to faulty segmental and suprasegmental production [2].
-Inappropriate pausing at linguistic boundaries and decreased syllable production per breath unit as well as inefficient vocal fold vibration patterns, abduction/adduction gestures and laryngeal adjustment [1] have been reported to cause pitch and loudness issues, excess breathiness, strain, roughness and vocal fatigue to speakers with hearing impairment (henceforth HI) [3, 4, 5].
+Hearing loss, especially when occurring prelingually, can have detrimentral effects on various speech production parameters, such as articulation, respiration and phonation [1, 2].
+Inaccurate interarticulatory coordination, resulting from glottal airflow mismanagement as well as problematic vocal fold movement and velopharyngeal valving, can lead to faulty segmental and suprasegmental production [3].
+Inappropriate pausing at linguistic boundaries and decreased syllable production per breath unit as well as inefficient vocal fold vibration patterns, abduction/adduction gestures and larynx control [1] have been reported to cause pitch and loudness issues, excess breathiness, strain, roughness and vocal fatigue to speakers with hearing impairment (henceforth HI) [4, 5, 6, 7, 8].

 Vocal function can be examined using various instrumental methods.
-Electrolaryngography (ELG)/electroglottography (EGG) is a non-invasive technique commonly used for vocal fold vibration monitoring and voice quality assessment [6].
+Electrolaryngography (ELG) and electroglottography (EGG) are non-invasive techniques commonly used for vocal fold vibration monitoring and voice quality assessment [9, 10].
 Two gold plated electrodes consisting of an inner disk surrounded by an outer guard-ring, are placed on either side of the thyroid cartilage and held in position by an elastic neckband.
 Electrical conductance between the electrodes is measured so as to examine vocal fold vibration.
-Besides ELG/EGG signal analysis, vocal fold movement can also be observed via laryngeal endoscopic imaging, such as videoendoscopy and videostroboscopy [7].
+Besides ELG and EGG signal analysis, vocal fold movement can also be observed via laryngeal endoscopic imaging, such as videoendoscopy and videostroboscopy [11].
 These methods involve the insertion of a long tube in the speaker's throat in order to visualise vocal fold activity.
-Although they are recommended for the assessment of the vibratory function of the vocal folds during phonation [8], they are both invasive and expensive, and their use in clinical practice has been characterised as highly subjective [9].
+Although they are considered successful at providing objective documentation and assessment of vocal fold behaviour [12], they are both invasive and expensive.
 Alternatively, measurements directly from the glottal airflow velocity signal of recorded speech can be made using glottal inverse filtering (GIF).
-GIF is heavily based on the source-filter paradigm introduced by Fant [10], where speech can be considered as the outcome of a linear filtering operation, with the source signal being the glottal excitation signal and the filter being the vocal tract.
-GIF introduces the idea of inversion according to which, the effects of vocal tract and lip radiation are cancelled from the speech signal [11].
+GIF is heavily based on the source-filter paradigm introduced by Fant [13], where speech can be considered as the outcome of a linear filtering operation, with the source signal being the glottal excitation signal and the filter being the vocal tract.
+GIF introduces the idea of inversion according to which, the effects of vocal tract and lip radiation are cancelled from the speech signal [14].
 Thus, by analyzing the speech signal we can estimate the glottal excitation.
-The usefulness of GIF in pathological speech analysis has been demonstrated in the literature [12, 13, 14, 15].
+The usefulness of GIF in pathological speech analysis has been demonstrated in the literature [15, 16, 17, 18, 19].
 However, GIF analysis is not a trivial task to perform from scratch and it is not included in most commercial or freely available speech analysis software for immediate assessment of voice quality.